laravel/docs/homestead.md

 <a name="accessing-homestead-globally"></a>
 ### Accessing Homestead Globally

 Sometimes you may want to `vagrant up` your Homestead machine from anywhere on your filesystem.
-You can do this by adding a simple Bash function to your Bash profile in Linux or adding a simple Batch file to the PATH environment variable in Windows.
+You can do this on Mac / Linux systems by adding a Bash function to your Bash profile.
+On Windows, you may accomplish this by adding a "batch" file to your `PATH`.
 This scripts will allow you to run any Vagrant command from anywhere on your system and will automatically point that command to your Homestead installation:

-#### Linux
+#### Linux Example

     function homestead() {
         ( cd ~/Homestead && vagrant $* )